 - An inventors warehouse with materials and machines that can be taken apart and put back together, and

 - Multi-media labs, such as computer, listening center, library and writing areas.

 "We're planning a very exciting summer session!
 Camp Imagination Station really captures the excitement of exploring and creating for our students, delivered in our state-of-the-art facility, The Hudgens Center, and supplemented by weekly off-site field trips," says Becky Olson, director, D. Scott Hudgens, Jr. Early Education Center at Gwinnett Tech.

 The 26,000 square-foot D. Scott Hudgens, Jr. Early Education Center, which will celebrate its second anniversary in July, is a nurturing educational center for children aged six weeks to 12 years.
 The Center also provides students studying early childhood education at Gwinnett Tech a hands-on experience in a quality learning environment.
-The summer camp program supplements the Center's existing offerings, including infant, toddler, preschool, and before and after school care, plus state funded Georgia Pre-Kindergarten and Montessori programs, all following the National Association for the Education of the Young Child (NAEYC) accreditation standards.
+The summer camp program supplements the Center's existing offerings, including infant, toddler, preschool, and before and after school care, plus state funded Georgia Pre-Kindergarten and Montessori programs, all following best practices in Early Childhood Education.

 To enroll in or to learn more about the summer camp program – or any of the programs of the D. Scott Hudgens, Jr. Early Education Center, call 678.226.6510 or visit www.GwinnettTech.edu.
 To pre-register a child for the Center, log on to www.GwinnettTech.edu/heec.

 About Gwinnett Tech